 leading organizational reviews and project management initiatives to find

 service quality improvements.
-He was the Associate University Librarian
+Prior to this consulting experience, he was the Associate University Librarian

 for Scholarly Resources at Brown University, the Director of Science Libraries